 SEND information in Wirral schools'.

 Here at Portland we believe all children have the right to a fully inclusive education.
-All children are given the opportunity to participate in the whole school curriculum and off site activities.
+We ensure that all pupils are included in all aspects of learning and school life. .
 Where appropriate we will differentiate the activities to allow all children to take part.
-At the beginning of each new school year we will ask all parents to sign a generic permission slip to allow children to take part in activities such as visits to the park or to another school.

 The Governors at Portland are responsible for the overseeing of all procedures in school and meet at regular intervals to discuss provision and any additional resources that may be needed.